Roboy/autonomous_driving_src/README.md

 ## FAQ

-Q: My `catkin build` was successfull at first but when I execute it again there is an error for cartographer_ros.
+Q: My `catkin build` was successfull at first but when I execute it again there is an error for `cartographer_ros`, `cartogarpher` or it even wants some `Abseil-function`.

 A: You need to compile cartographer_ros again.
-First, do `catkin clean` and delete the following folders: `catkin_ws/src/cartographer` `catkin_ws/src/ceres-solver` `catkin_ws/protobuf`.
+First, do `catkin clean` and delete the following folders: `catkin_ws/src/cartographer` `catkin_ws/src/ceres-solver` and `catkin_ws/protobuf`.
 Then follow the steps to compile cartographer_ros.